Nerzal/gocloak/README.md

 ## Changelog

+### v6:
+There are several backward incompatible changes
+* all client functions now take `context.Context` as first argument.
+* `UserAttributeContains` was moved from client method to package function.

 ### v5:
 There is only one change, but it's backward incompatible:
 * Wrap Errors and use APIError struct to also provide the httpstatus code. ([#146](https://github.com/Nerzal/gocloak/pull/146))